Set Genesys Cloud sound preferences

-In Genesys Cloud Sound preferences, you can test and adjust the following volume levels for your audio input and output devices:
+In Genesys Cloud sound preferences, you can create audio device profiles, test and adjust the following volume levels, set ringtone options, and set advanced microphone options.

-- Click , and the Phone Settings window appears.
+- Click Settings .
+The phone settings window appears.

 - From the device list, select the device you want to adjust.